Power of Paanch: Plot

-Mr. Sidh, an industrialist, instructs his adopted daughter myra to go close with Ranveer.
-Myra and Mr. Sidh manipulates ranveer that he could bring the potential power of the five elements.
-Meanwhile, Bela is searching for her mother tabu (Bela's mother) when an unknown girl Tanya takes admission in the college.
-Bela grow anxious when Tanya grows a fast friendship with his friends.
-Meanwhile, Adeeba blackmails Ali and his mother due to that reason Ali had to breakup with Baggu.
+Mr. Sidh, an industrialist, instructs his adopted daughter Myra to get close with Ranveer.
+Myra and Mr. Sidh manipulate Ranveer that he could bring the potential power of the five elements.
+Meanwhile, Bela is searching for her mother Tabu (Bela's mother) when an unknown girl Tanya takes admission in the college.
+Bela grows anxious when Tanya grows a fast friendship with his friends.
+Meanwhile, Adeeba blackmails Ali and his mother, due to that reason Ali had to break up with Baggu.

-Mr. Sidh opens that Ahaan (Bela's best friend) is his son and karan too.
-He instruct ahaan that all the five elements should touch the crystal so that the crystal absorb the energies of the five elements.
-In the semi final and in the final match ranveer uses his power and win the final match.
-Karan told bela that he knows about the five elements and he wants to save them but Mr. Sidh and Myra captured karan and Bela and Bela get to know about Ahaan's identity.
-They traveled to Sidh's house where Ranveer and his friends were enjoying party.
-Myra and Ahaan tie Bela, Ranveer, Kai, and karan when Kai's real powers get opened.
+Mr. Sidh reveals that Ahaan (Bela's best friend) is his son, and Karan too.
+He instructs Ahaan that all the five elements should touch the crystal so that the crystal absorbs the energies of the five elements.
+In the semifinal and in the final match, Ranveer uses his power and wins the final match.
+Karan told Bela that he knows about the five elements and he wants to save them, but Mr. Sidh and Myra captured Karan and Bela, and Bela gets to know about Ahaan's identity.
+They traveled to Sidh's house where Ranveer and his friends were enjoying a party.
+Myra and Ahaan tie Bela, Ranveer, Kai, and Karan when Kai's real powers get opened.

-Aasma, Kartik, and Tanu arrives in Sidh's house meanwhile Ranveer uses his power to get the crystal from Kai.
-Bela and Baggu attacked on Ranveer while Kai runs with the crystal.
-Aasma arrived in time and save the kids and arrested Mr sidh meanwhile Myra runs away.
+Aasma, Kartik, and Tanu arrive in Sidh's house, meanwhile Ranveer uses his power to get the crystal from Kai.
+Bela and Baggu attack Ranveer while Kai runs with the crystal.
+Aasma arrives in time and saves the kids and arrests Mr. Sidh, meanwhile Myra runs away.
 Bela and Karan had a romantic moment.

-Bela gets to know the truth of Tanya that she is her mother for Kai's powers.
-Bela, Ranveer, Ali, Baggu, and Kai gets to know about the backstory of elements and they must defeat the evil forces for their immortality.
-Aasma started to train the elements to face vin.
-Tanu becomes the dean of the High crest university and shocked to see the new donor payal Chauhan and wealthy rich lady.
-Tanu and Aasma tries to uncover Payal Chauhan's true identity meanwhile Ranveer started to work on blue jeans cafe with Bela and Karan.
-Payal Chauhan's growing influence to buy the High crest university makes Kai and the other students to protest against the selling.
-Bela finds out about Payal Chauhan's true identity meanwhile Ahaan rejoins the college which shocks the elements.
+Bela gets to know the truth of Tanya, that she is her mother for Kai's powers.
+Bela, Ranveer, Ali, Baggu, and Kai get to know about the backstory of elements, and they must defeat the evil forces for their immortality.
+Aasma starts to train the elements to face vin.
+Tanu becomes the dean of the High Crest university and is shocked to see the new donor Payal Chauhan, a wealthy lady.
+Tanu and Aasma try to uncover Payal Chauhan's true identity, meanwhile Ranveer starts to work on Blue Jeans Cafe with Bela and Karan.
+Payal Chauhan's growing influence to buy the High Crest University makes Kai and the other students protest against the selling.
+Bela finds out about Payal Chauhan's true identity, meanwhile Ahaan rejoins the college, which shocks the elements.